App Size Optimization#

 }

-For more details on ProGuard and other ways Android Studio helps you reduce APK size, see Shrinking Code and Resources.
+For more information on ProGuard and other ways Android Studio helps you reduce APK size, see Shrinking Code and Resources.

 Minimizing Resource Usage in Libraries#

 When developing Android apps, you often need to use external libraries to enhance the app's usability and functionality.
-For example, you might reference the Android Support Library to improve user experience on older devices or use Google Play Services to retrieve automatic translations of text in the app.
+For example, you might reference the Android Support Library to improve the user experience on older devices, or use Google Play Services to retrieve automatic translations of text within the app.

 Note: ProGuard can clean up some unnecessary code imported with libraries, but it cannot remove large internal dependencies of the library.